Are you suffering from dental hypersensitivity? Are your gums recession? Gum grafting might be the solution to your problems.

 - Morphological factors (bad position of a tooth, shape of the bone) and hereditary (particularly thin gum) can lead to gum recession.

 - Inflammation of the gums (gingivitis) due to plaque/tartar causes its regression.
 It is possible to avoid it by following certain dental hygiene tips.
+If you would like to know more about this topic, click HERE

 - The use of an orthodontic device or an improperly adapted prosthesis can cause problems requiring a gingival graft.